 Sunflower sprouting seeds - Microgreens

 Our seed bags are made from a natural woven blend of cotton and muslin.
-For longer seed shelf life please store the seeds in an airtight container.
+For longer shelf life please store your seeds in an airtight container.

 - Microbiologically tested.
 (Free of pathogens, e-coli, salmonella and listeria)

 If you carefully watched our How to Sprout Seeds video and followed our growing instructions but your seeds did not sprout, you can return them for a full refund.
 This does not apply if you skipped a step – reread the instructions!

 Please note: Seeds are not available for delivery to WA or TAS due to quarantine restrictions.
 Ceramic spoon is for decoration only and is not included.